 “I will give you a new heart and put a new spirit within you, and I will remove the heart of stone from your flesh and give you a heart of flesh.
 And I will put My Spirit within you and bring it about that you walk in My statutes, and are careful and follow My ordinances.”

 2. Genuine faith comes with genuine repentance

 The thief chose to believe in Jesus.
 It was a decision he made to submit to His Lordship.
-Jesus affirmed his salvation, which meant there was repentance because both have to go together when we truly believe in Christ.
+Jesus affirmed his salvation, which meant there was repentance because both must go together when we genuinely believe in Christ.